pierreblethon/Forest_Cover_Type_Prediction_Model/README.md

 Trees with a value higher than 1 are the ones receiving more sun than the average of all trees, and trees with a value lower than 1 are those that are receiving less.<br/> <br/>
 With this new coefficient, we can now delete the five features gathering the same information: Slope, Aspect, Hillshade_9am, Hillshade_Noon and Hillshade_3pm.
 To summarize, the training set now has all the one-hot encoded features (Soil_Types and Wilderness_Areas) and five continuous variables: Elevation, Distance_To_Roadways, Distance_To_Fire_Points, plus the two new created (Hypotenuse_Distance_To_Hydrology and Sun_Illumination).<br/> <br/>
 Before the feature engineering process, seven correlations were higher than 0.6 (in absolute value).
 Now, all of them are below this threshold.
-We can assume that the feature engineering process was a success in terms of removing informative redundancy within the features.<br/> <br/>
+We can assume that the feature engineering process was a success in terms of removing informative redundancy within the features.<br/>

+#### Selecting the most relevant features to train the model
 Once the new features were added and the outliers removed, it was now time to select which features to use for the training of our model.
 Two methods were combined in order to decide on the number of features to keep.
 The first one consists of using the feature importance ranking of a decision tree classifier, and the second one using SelectKBest() from scikit-learn.
 Regarding the feature importance from the classifier, the top variables cumulating 99% of importance were kept.
 This means 25 features were retained from the tree classifier.
 These retained features were then compared to the ones selected by SelectKBest() with 25 as an input for the number of top features to select.
 Comparing the two methods, out of 25 features retained, 21 were matching for both the tree classifier and SelectKBest().
 These 21 features are the ones that will be kept for the training of the algorithm. <br/> <br/>
 Finally, regarding scaling, four methods were tested on a baseline logistic regression model: StandardScaler(), Normalizer(), RobustScaler() and MinMaxScaler().
 Apart from the Normalizer(), all other methods showed good potential with accuracies above 71%.
 In the following part about modelling, these three top performing scaling methods will be applied to each algorithm.
 PCA was also applied after standardizing the data, but it did not seem to increase the baseline model’s performance.
-Our guess is that since the correlation between the features is weak, PCA can hardly find good linear combination of the predictors to build its principal components.
+Our guess is that since the correlation between the features is weak, PCA can hardly find good linear combination of the predictors to build its principal components.<br/>

 ### Modeling